KennanChan/grasscutter-connector/README.md

 ## executor
 grasscutter-connector is shipped with a web page for command execution

-once grasscutter-connector started, visit the page by the server address(default: http://localhost:9508)
+once grasscutter-connector started, visit the web page by the server address(default: http://localhost:9508)

 ![web-page](./web-page.png)